 The estate tax, more or less as we think of it today, was instituted in association with World War I in 1916.
 To bypass this, people would gift parts of their estates to their families to which the lawmakers responded to by passing a gift tax in 1924.
 It was briefly repealed and then re-enacted in 1932 and remained that way until 1976 when the gift and estate tax were consolidated.

-In modern political history the estate tax has seen a few major changes; it was entirely revoked in the 2010 calendar year after 2001 legislation phased out the tax.
+In modern political history, the estate tax has seen a few major changes; it was entirely revoked in the 2010 calendar year after 2001 legislation phased out the tax.
 However, that didn’t last long.
-The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 meant a return of the estate tax, but raised the exclusion to $5 million for 2011 and 2012.
+The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 meant a return of the estate tax but raised the exclusion to $5 million for 2011 and 2012.
 Then came the American Taxpayer Relief Act of 2012 which kept the $5 million inflation-adjusted exclusion figure, but increased the maximum rate of the tax to 40 percent from 35 percent.
-In 2017, the exclusion rate sits at $5.49 million per individual.
-This means an individual can leave $5.49 million to heirs and pay no federal estate or gift tax.
+In 2018, the exclusion rate sits at $11.18 million per individual.
+This means an individual can leave $11.18 million to heirs and pay no federal estate or gift tax.
+Married couples get an exclusion for each spouse, so a couple can leave up to $22.36 to their heirs and IRS won’t collect estate tax on it.

 All of this history is to say that estate planning, in some form or another, has been an important aspect of societies in the world for a long time.
 Regardless of the size of your estate, and just like the ancient Romans or Americans of the early 1900s, you want to pass along your assets to the people you care about and want to provide for.
 Claim your right to distribute your property in accordance with your wishes by ensuring you have an up-to-date, quality estate plan.
 The best way to get started is with my free (and no obligation) Estate Plan Questionnaire.
 It’s a great tool for organizing all the important information you and your estate planner need to know when creating your custom estate plan.